Bryan Passi

-Bryan Passi (born 5 August 1997) is a professional footballer who plays as a centre-back for Liga Portugal 2 club Mafra.
+Bryan Passi (born 5 August 1997) is a professional footballer who plays as a centre-back for club Valenciennes.
 Born in France, he plays for the Congo national team.

 Career

 Passi made his professional debut for Montpellier in a 2–0 Ligue 1 loss against Metz on 21 January 2017.
 He signed his first professional contract on 14 February 2017.

 On 31 August 2017, the last day of the summer transfer window, Passi joined Le Havre of Ligue 2 on loan for the 2017–18 season.
 The deal included an option for Le Havre to sign him permanently.

 International career

 Passi is of Congolese descent.
 He was called up to the Congo national team for a set of friendlies in September 2022.
 He debuted with the Congo in a 3–3 friendly tie with Madagascar on 24 September 2022.

 Personal life

 Passi comes from a family of footballers.
 His paternal grandfather, Camille Passi, was a Congolese former footballer, and coach in his later career.
 His father, Franck Passi, is a former professional footballer who also played for Montpellier.
 His uncle, Gérald Passi, was also a professional footballer who played for the France national team.